Arachni/arachni/README.md

 ### Source

-If you want to clone and repository and work with the source code then you'll need to run the following to install all gem dependencies:
+If you want to clone the repository and work with the source code then you'll need to run the following to install all gem dependencies:
     $ gem install nokogiri typhoeus awesome_print liquid yard robots sys-proctable terminal-table

 To install the Gem or work with the source code you'll also need the following system libraries: